-If you're creating a production regional cluster, we recommend the following settings.
-Make sure to set your preferred region and that you have enough Normcore Private server licenses to cover the maximum number of instances set for autoscaling.
-This command sets max-nodes to 3, which is a maximum of 3 instances per zone, or 9 instances in total.
+If you're creating a production regional cluster, we recommend that you set your preferred region and that you have enough Normcore Private server licenses to cover the maximum number of instances set for autoscaling.
+The following command sets max-nodes to 3, for a maximum of 3 instances per zone or 9 instances in total.

 gcloud container clusters create my-cluster \ --region us-east4 \ --release-channel stable \ --num-nodes 1 \ --enable-autoscaling --max-nodes 3 --min-nodes 1 \ --enable-autoupgrade --enable-autorepair \ --machine-type n2-standard-2 --disk-size 50GB \ --maintenance-window-start 2000-01-01T11:15:00-04:00 \ --maintenance-window-end 2000-01-01T17:00:00-04:00 \ --maintenance-window-recurrence 'FREQ=WEEKLY;BYDAY=TU,WE,TH' \ --enable-ip-alias \ --shielded-secure-boot --enable-shielded-nodes

-While we're waiting for the cluster to spin up, if you do not have the kubectl command installed, go ahead and install it now by running
+While we’re waiting for the cluster to spin up, if you do not have the kubectl command installed, install it now by running

 gcloud components install kubectl in another tab.

-Once your cluster is up and running, we'll get the credentials from google cloud to be able to access it.
+Once your cluster is up and running, we’ll get the credentials from Google Cloud needed to access it.
 Make sure to specify the region or zone using the

 gcloud container clusters get-credentials my-cluster --region us-east4

-Once that's done, you can test it out by getting a list of all running pods via kubectl:
+Once that's done, you can test everything out by getting a list of all running pods via kubectl:

 kubectl get pods --all-namespaces